 Note: The dotted line represents the grand mean.
 Error bars represent the 95% confidence interval around the mean.

-Next, we examined HR changes within each interval to test for the hypothesis that HR would increase in the pre-teaching (I1) and decrease in the post-teaching (I3), interview (I4), and end intervals (I5; Hypothesis 1b).
+Next, we examined HR changes within each interval to test for the hypothesis that HR would increase in the pre-teaching phase and decrease in all other phases (Hypothesis 1b).
 The mean intercepts and mean slopes, complemented by their standard deviations for each interval, are shown in Table 2; the graphical representation of the slopes is displayed in Figure 5.
 The slope mean of the pre-teaching interval (I1) was significantly positive, indicating an increase in HR, as hypothesized.
 Further, the slope means of the teaching interval (I2) and post-teaching interval (I3) were significantly negative, indicating a decrease in HR.
 For the last two intervals, the interview interval (I4) and end interval (I5), the slope mean was negative but did not differ significantly from zero.

 Table 2